genomicsclass/leanpub/manuscript/standard_errors_exercises.md

 A>## Exercises
 A>
 A>In the previous assessment, we used a Monte Carlo technique to see that the linear model coefficients are random variables when the data is a random sample.
-Now we will use the matrix algebra from the previous video to try to estimate the standard error of the linear model coefficients.
-Again, take a random sample of the father.son heights data:
+Now we will use the previously seen matrix algebra to try to estimate the standard error of the linear model coefficients.
+Again, take a random sample of the `father.son` heights data:
 A>
 A>
 ```r